tianbo137/baihuqian.github.io/_posts/Interview/2020-11-1-KeyAssumptionsofRegression.md

 ### 2. Multivariate normality

 The linear regression analysis requires all variables to be multivariate normal.
 This assumption can best be checked with a histogram.
 Normality can be checked with a Chi-square goodness of fit test.
+Also, we can look at skewness and kurtosis: skewness should be within the range ±2. kurtosis values should be within range of ±7.
 When the data is not normally distributed a non-linear transformation (e.g., log-transformation) might fix this issue.

 ### 3. No or little multicollinearity